 Espresso Dark Chocolate Sponge Cake

-I’m not going to lie, I have been known to skip a meal and go straight to dessert.
-I’m not proud of it, but not ashamed of it either!
+I must admit, I have been known to skip a meal and go straight to dessert.
+While I’m not proud of this, I’m not ashamed of it either!
 There are days where nothing beats a great cup of freshly brewed espresso with a homemade baked treat straight from my oven.
+And here’s where this espresso dark chocolate sponge cake comes in.

-Below are the step by step instructions, don’t let the number of steps intimidate you.
-Make this a few times, and you will have a great handle on how to make this great treat!
+Below are the step by step instructions with pictures.
+Don’t let the number of steps intimidate you.
+Make this a few times, and you will have a great handle on how to make this delicious espresso dark chocolate sponge cake in no time.

 Espresso Dark Chocolate Sponge Cake